Donald O. Hebb: Hebb as an educator

-Throughout his life Hebb enjoyed teaching and was very successful as a teacher.
-Both in his early years as a teacher and a headmaster in a Montreal school and in his later years at McGill University, he proved to be a very effective educator and a great influence on the scientific thinking of his students.

 As a professor at McGill, he believed that one could not teach motivation, but rather create the conditions necessary for students under which to do their study and research.
 One could train them to write, help them choose a problem to study, and even help keep them from being distracted, but the motivation and passion for research and study had to come from the students themselves.
 He believed that students should be evaluated on their ability to think and create rather than their ability to memorize and reprocess older ideas.

 Hebb believed in a very objective study of the human mind, more as a study of a biological science.
 This attitude toward psychology and the way it is taught made McGill University a prominent center of psychological study.

 Hebb also came up with the A/S ratio, a value that measures the brain complexity of an organism.